FAQ - Clinics and Externships

 Yes.
 Students who are in a clinic will receive 30 hours of public service credit which will satisfy the legal pro bono graduation requirement if the student completes the clinic with a passing grade one semester prior to the semester that the student will graduate.
 For example, if a student wishes to obtain legal pro bono credit for a clinic and the student is scheduled to graduate in May 2017, the student must complete the clinic with a passing grade in the Fall semester of 2016.

 Students may also earn pro bono credit for work conducted for a public interest or public service office or agency hosting a clinic or externship, if those hours were worked before or after the semester during which the student was enrolled in the clinic or externship.
 Please note, however, that only hours worked prior to (not during) the student’s last semester of law school are eligible to fulfill the pro bono graduation requirement.
-If you are unsure whether the clinic or externship will qualify for pro bono credit, you should contact the Pro Bono Coordinator or the Director of Clinicial Education before performing the hours.
+If you are unsure whether the clinic or externship will qualify for pro bono credit, you should contact the Pro Bono Committee or the Director of Clinical and Experiential Education before performing the hours.

 Students should also note that public service credit earned from working in a clinic will not count in computing pro bono hours for the Blews award.